gaurirajput01/gaurirajput01/README.md

 I'm a final-year Electronics & Telecommunication Engineering student at PICT Pune, currently working as an AI Engineer Intern at Abistika Tech, where I design and ship serverless RAG systems on AWS Bedrock.
 My work sits at the intersection of applied machine learning and production backend engineering — I care as much about a model's accuracy as I do about the safety checks, latency, and cost profile of the system it ships in.

-Alongside my internship, I co-authored a peer-reviewed paper on a hybrid ensemble model for early PCOD detection, and I've built and shipped two award-winning AI applications — a scam-call detection system and a legal-document analysis tool — from prototype to working product.
+Alongside my internship, I co-authored a peer-reviewed paper on a hybrid ensemble model for early PCOD detection, and I've built and shipped two Hackathon-winning AI applications — a scam-call detection system and a legal-document analysis tool.

 </td></tr></table>